nnik01/virtualScreeningOptimization/README.md

 - prepare_receptor4.py — preparation of a receptor file for virtual screening
 - etc.

-In order to generate PDBQT files from a SMILES set, one needs to perform a series of steps.
+In order to generate PDBQT files from a SMILES set, one needs to perform conversion.
 Suppose that the file MOLECULES.smi contains a list of molecule descriptions in SMILES format.

-1. Generate 3D coordinates for all molecules in a file, SMILES → SDF

-	`obgen MOLECULES.smi > MOLECULES.sdf`
-2. Generate a separate PDB file for each molecule, SDF → PDB

-	`obabel -isdf MOLECULES.sdf -opdb -OMOLECULE.pdb -m`
-3. Prepare PDBQT file for docking (adding hydrogens as necessary etc.), PDB → PDBQT

-	`pythonsh prepare_ligand4.py -l MOLECULE.pdb -o MOLECULE.pdbqt -U \"""`
+Generate PDBQT files:

+`obabel -ismi MOLECULES.smi -opdbqt -O MOLECULE.pdbqt -m --gen3D -h`